json-schema-org/json-schema-spec/jsonschema-core.md

 schema or meta-schema, including those split across multiple documents, or exist to reserve keywords for purposes that require guaranteed interoperability.

-Support for these keywords MUST be considered mandatory at all times in order to bootstrap the processing of further keywords.
+Support for these keywords MUST be considered mandatory at all times as they are necessary to navigate and process any schema.

 The "$" prefix is reserved for use by this specification.
 Extensions MUST NOT define new keywords that begin with "$".